Non-Chemical Water Treatment

 Standard approaches to calcite mitigation rely on chemicals, which must be replenished frequently, or ultra-fine-membrane filtering, which uses large amounts of water and energy.
 Researchers assessing catalyst-based non-chemical water treatment (NCWT) at the Frank E. Moss Federal Courthouse in Salt Lake City, Utah, found that the technology dramatically reduced calcite buildup and had immediate payback when compared to a chemical (salt-based) system.
 Click on the infographic below to enlarge.

-Reference above to any specific commercial product, process or service does not constitute or imply its endorsement, recommendation or favoring by the United States Government or any agency thereof.
+Reference above to any specific commercial product, process or service does not constitute or imply its endorsement, recommendation or favoring by the U.S. government or any agency thereof.